higebobo/django-cognito-sample/README.md

 ## Overview

-[django\-cognito\-redux](https://pypi.org/project/django-cognito-redux/) is one of the [Django](https://www.djangoproject.com/) authentication library.
+[django\-cognito\-redux](https://pypi.org/project/django-cognito-redux/) is one of the [Django](https://www.djangoproject.com/) authentication libraries.
-It's fine working with Django 3.*.
+It's fine working with Django 3.x.

 Sharing the same cognito user pool with other web application, for examle [Vue.js](https://vuejs.org/), there is a problem.